TriplyDB/Documentation/docs/triplydb-changelog/index.md

 **Features**

 - `#8224` [SPARQL IDE] Replace the current SPARQL editor with SPARQL IDE.
+The new SPARQL IDE will be gradually enabled on all TriplyDB deployments.
     - The editor and result visualization have a slightly different look
     - Consolidated the visualization renderers.
-E.g., the geo 3d plugin is now combined with the regular geo plugin.
+E.g., the geo 3d plugin is now combined with the regular geo plugin, and the markup visualization is now part of the gallery visualization.
     - The new editor is backwards compatible with the old editor.
     - The geo-events plugin (where geographic information can be rendered as a timeline) is deprecated and not present in the SPARQL IDE.
+    - The pivot table plugin does not support chart visualizations anymore.
+Note that chart visualizations without using the pivot table is still supported.
 - `#8420` `#8457` [SPARQL speedy] Improve performance of most SPARQL queries with 40% to 200%
 - `#8504` Improve UX for service selection in saved queries: a manually created service has precendence now over speedy
 - `#8456` Support in the UI for deleting all dataset assets